Generic Name: glimepiride and pioglitazone (glye MEP ir ide and PYE oh GLI ta zone)

 What should I discuss with my health care provider before taking glimepiride and pioglitazone?

-You should not use this medicine if you are allergic to glimepiride or pioglitazone, or if you have:
+You should not use this medicine if you are allergic to glimepiride, pioglitazone, or sulfa drugs, or if you have:

 severe or advanced heart failure;